Venera 2MV-1 No.1: Launch

 Venera 2MV-1 No.1 was launched at 02:18:45 UTC on 25 August 1962, atop a Molniya 8K78 carrier rocket flying from Site 1/5 at the Baikonur Cosmodrome.
-The first three stages of the rocket operated nominally, injecting the fourth stage and payload into a low Earth orbit.
-The fourth stage then coasted until one hour and fifty seconds after launch, when it fired its ullage motors in preparation for ignition.
-One of the ullage motors failed to fire, and when the main engine ignited for a four-minute burn to place the spacecraft into heliocentric orbit, the stage began to tumble out of control.
-Forty-five seconds later, its engine cut off, leaving the spacecraft stranded in Earth orbit.
-It reentered the atmosphere on 28 August 1962, three days after it had been launched.
+The first three stages of the rocket operated nominally, injecting the fourth stage and payload into a Low Earth Orbit.
+The fourth stage then coasted until 1 hour and 50 seconds after launch, when it fired its ullage motors in preparation for ignition.
+One of the four ullage motors failed to fire and, because of the asymmetric torque, the stage began to tumble out of control.
+Then, the main engine ignited for a four-minute burn to place the spacecraft into heliocentric orbit.
+Forty-five seconds later, its engine cut off from lack of fuel as it was sloshing around in the tank.
+This left the spacecraft stranded in Earth orbit for 3 days, until it re-entered the atmosphere 3 days later, on 28 August 1962.

 Spacecraft designation

 The designations Sputnik 23, and later Sputnik 19 was used by the United States Naval Space Command to identify the spacecraft in its Satellite Situation Summary documents, since the Soviet Union did not release the internal designations of its spacecraft at that time, and had not assigned it an official name due to its failure to depart geocentric orbit.